BREATHE! Convention Releases Official White Paper, Detailing Mission on Web3 Adoption

 In addition to these efforts, the convention is also built to offer opportunities for workshops, panel discussions, and keynote presentations from industry experts that provide value for the entire spectrum of people in Web3, from Web3 pioneers with extensive knowledge to professionals just starting their journey into the Web3 space.

 The BREATHE!
 White Paper is available directly on the BREATHE!
-Convention website under the Press & Media section (https://breatheconvention.com/white-paper/).
+Convention website under the Press & Media section here.

 BREATHE! has also announced it is ending Super Early Bird Registration on February 23rd, 2023.
 Followers of the convention are encouraged to register to attend while Super Early Bird Registration pricing is currently available directly at: https://breatheconvention.com/shop/